Understanding the Immune System

 HIV can also infect macrophages and other immune cells.
 Your immune system recognizes and produces antibodies to HIV, but antibodies alone are not enough to eliminate the virus.
 This is partly because HIV changes or mutates faster than the immune system can respond to it.

-Other problems may result from suppression of the bone marrow, which can occur as a side effect of certain HIV drugs like Retrovir (zidovudine).
-Since the bone marrow is where immune cells are produced, if it becomes suppressed you may have lower numbers of immune cells available, which again may cause you to be more vulnerable to infections.
+Other problems may result from limiting the activity of the bone marrow, which can occur as a side effect of certain HIV drugs like Retrovir (zidovudine).
+Since the bone marrow is where immune cells are produced, if its activity is reduced you may have lower numbers of immune cells available, which again may cause you to be more vulnerable to infections.

 The good news is that early treatment with a combination of HIV drugs can minimize the size of the reservoir.
 In addition, newer HIV drugs have fewer side effects and are more effective at stopping the virus from multiplying (making copies of itself) and infecting more CD4 cells.
 Since CD4 cells are key to a healthy immune response, this can give your immune system a fighting chance to replenish its supply of CD4 cells and to defend itself (you!) against opportunistic infections.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 (Please note: Your name and comment will be public, and may even show up in